Judy Melinek: Books

 Melinek has served as a consultant for ER and MythBusters.
 She appeared on Science Friday where she discussed working in a city morgue.
 She is on the editorial board of The American Journal of Forensic Medicine and Pathology.

 Personal life

-Melinek is married to T. J. Mitchell, an American scriptwriter.
+Melinek is married to T. J. Mitchell, an American author and scriptwriter.
 Together they have three children.
 In July 2020, Melinek, her husband and two youngest children relocated to New Zealand.